Can these quotes for free will help you gain more control over your life?

 The concept of free will has been debated for many years.

-There seems to be a clear divide between those who believe free will to be an illusion and those who blindly refuse this statement.
+There seems to be a clear divide between those who think free will to be an illusion and those who blindly refuse this statement.

-And then there are people like myself who are on the fence, or maybe slightly swaying towards determinism.
+And then there are people like myself who are on the fence?

 Even though this freaks me out, I can’t help but think my every decision came from somewhere other than my conscious choice.

-Here are 29 quotes about free will that will get you questioning your entire life.
+Here are 29 free will quotes to get get you questioning everything you do.

 29 Free Will Quotes That Will Get You Thinking